Rightpoint/FRY/README.md

 ```

 Touch visualization is automatically enabled by [FRYTouchDispatch](FRY/Touch/FRYTouchDispatch.h) if the FRYolator library is linked into the target.

+## iOS Support
+iOS 8+ is being actively supported and tested.
+All of the touch dispatch code should work on any version of iOS, and the typing code should also work on earlier versions of iOS.

 ## Installation
 Add FRY to your Podfile to install.
 If you want to use touch recording, add FRYolator to your application target.
 Only add it to the 'Debug' configuration to ensure it is not submitted to the app store, or add it to a debug target.